suriyarashmi/Improve-Blog-Challenge/README.md

 ## Considerations

-1. Some of the instructions are intentionally left vague partly to make it look like a real-life request, partly so that you can apply your best knowledge.
-It's worth thinking about architectural considerations, potential areas for future improvement, tech debt and comments in the source code in general.
+1. Some of the instructions are intentionally left a bit vague partly to make them look like a real-life request, partly so that you can apply your best knowledge.
+It's worth thinking about architectural considerations, potential areas for future improvement, tech debt and generally adding comments in the source code.

 2. Before you write any code, think: is this the best way of going about fixing this issue?